isja13/KantanManga-Anki-Support-/README.md

 Make sure Anki Connect is installed as an add on for Anki desktop

-Go to Config from the Add ons window and ensure make sure it matches :
+Go to Config from the Add ons window and make sure it matches :
 {
     "apiKey": null,
     "apiLogPath": null,